pburkindine/angular6-demo/README.md

 # Pipeline

-Code is deployed CI/CD using GitHub and AWS CodePipline/CodeBuild.
+Code is deployed CI/CD using AWS CodePipline/CodeBuild.

 The backend is deployed to an EC2 using Elastic Beanstalk, and the frontend is exposed in an S3 bucket.